shaCode256/3-main-grouper/readme.md

 The program performs cleaning on the data of names, e.g removing all chars which are not alphanumeric | space.

-Computes an edit distance matrix for the word list, by calaulating pairwise Levenshtein Distance between names.
+Computes an edit distance matrix for the processed word list, by calaulating pairwise Levenshtein Distance between names.

-It uses scipy.K-means clustering on the distance matrix.
+It uses K-means clustering on the distance matrix.

 It caches the 3-largest-groups by the clustering.